Discover cultural inspiration with these Indore attractions

 Standing 25 feet tall, Lord Ganesha is one of the city's most popular attractions.

 Explore India’s prehistoric civilisations at this venue, also known as the Indore Museum.

-Built by “Cotton King” Sir Hukumchand Seth, this famed Jain temple is constructed entirely of glass and mirrors.
+Kanch Mandir was completed by “Cotton King” Sir Hukumchand Seth and is constructed entirely of glass and mirrors.

-Located by the Khan River, this palace was built between 1886 and 1921 by Maharaja Shivaji Rao Holkar.
+Located by the Khan River, this palace was built by Maharaja Shivaji Rao Holkar between 1886 and 1921.

 Discover stunning views of Indore from this 1920s hilltop temple.